 - If you’re getting frustrated with the ‘details’ like shopping for baby equipment, reassure your partner that the pregnancy itself isn’t bothering you.
 Be patient too.
 Your partner might be nesting – this is part of her feeling ‘baby ready’.

 - If the pregnancy doesn’t feel real yet, don’t be afraid to say so and bring it up with a mate or another expectant dad or new dad.
-You could also check out our online forum for expectant dads.

 - If you’re not sure about becoming a dad, talk with someone you can trust or ring MensLine on 1300 789 978.